Chalcosyrphus chalybeus

 • Chalcosyrphus pigerSimilar size and body form, but C. piger has red abdominal markings which C. chalybeus lacks

-• Xylota speciesRelated with similar wood-associated habits, but different 'gestalt' and lack the distinctive steely metallic sheen of C. chalybeus
+• Xylota speciesRelated with similar wood-associated habits, but different 'gestalt' and lack the distinctive steely blue metallic sheen of C. chalybeus

 Tags